marksalvania/Make-Invoice-API/README.md

 ### Subtotal & Grand Total readonly fields

-We have fields Subtotal, Tax amount and Grand total in read only mode it has automatic calculations for all numbers input in the form.
+We have a field like Subtotal, Tax amount and Grand total in read only mode it has automatic calculations for all numbers input in the form.

 ## Support